xenris/nbavr/readme.md

 * a terminal
 * picocom

-## Building
+## Building the library
-Running build.sh will compile the library and all the examples.
+Change build.config to suit your environment, then run build.sh.

 ## Running the examples

-### Method 1
-1. Clone nbavr.
-2. Check that Tuprules.tup and build.sh are correct for your setup.
+1. Change build.config and tup.config to suit your environment.
-3. Run "build.sh -u hello" to compile and upload hello to a device.
+1. Run "build.sh -u hello" to compile and upload hello to a device.

-### Method 2
+## Creating a new project
 1. Copy one of the examples to somewhere convenient.
+1. Delete the gen/ and tmp/ directories if they exist.
-2. Clone nbavr into lib/nbavr/.
+1. Clone nbavr into lib/nbavr.
-3. Check that Tuprules.tup and build.sh are correct for your setup.
+1. Change build.config and tup.config to suit your environment.
-4. Run "build.sh -u" to compile and upload to a device.
+1. Run "build.sh -u" to compile and upload to a device.

 ## Communicating over serial
-picocom --imap lfcrlf --omap crlf /dev/ttyACM1
+picocom --imap lfcrlf --omap crlf /dev/ttyACM0

-Change the serial port to suit your system.
+Change the serial port to suit your environment.

 ## Interrupts and hardware used by nbavr
 The watchdog timer is used to monitor tasks, resetting them if they halt.